epatr/epatr-hexo/source/_posts/2015-12-01-add-promotional-header-shopify.md

 }
 {% endraw %}{% endcodeblock %}

-If you don't have variables in your stylesheet, just move the `settings.promotionalBar_` from the first codeblock variables directly into the CSS.
+If you don't have variables in your stylesheet, just move the `settings.promotionalBar-*` from the first codeblock variables directly into the CSS.

 # Create the settings to control it